CEMML provides fire management services, including research, data analysis, strategic planning, and the implementation of on-the-ground methodologies.

 Wildland Fire Services

-- Implementation of prescribed fire and wildfire mitigation projects aimed at managing ecosystems, reducing wildland fire threats, and supporting military missions.
+- Implementation of prescribed fire and wildfire mitigation projects aimed at managing ecosystems, reducing wildfire threats, and supporting military missions.

 - Collection and analysis of data on wildland fire occurrence and impacts.